 Saucer (We use it every day, but call it ‘plate’.)

 I’ll end with a brief reference to the UIDAI project that is providing unique biometric ID to every Indian.
 This project, launched in 2009, has so far issued a unique ID (popularly called Aadhaar card) to more than 1.1 billion people.
 The project faced many teething problems and has been a one big grind for the implementers.
 But once this massive data of billion + people was collected, so many obstinate, long-standing problems are being eased using this data, which otherwise would’ve been difficult to pull off.
 It has enabled faster delivery of scores of government and private services, checked duplication on many fronts, and brought in more transparency in financial and other transactions, denting parallel economy.
 There are many more.
 And many more are being conceived on top of this data.

 At some level, vocabulary is somewhat similar.
-It’ll take effort, but once you’ve sizable active vocabulary, it’ll strengthen the most challenging part of communication.
+It’ll take effort, but once you’ve sizable active vocabulary, it’ll strengthen arguably the most challenging and the most impressive part of your communication.
 And because it takes some doing, it’s not easy for others to catch up.

 Such a comprehensive guide.
 Awesome…